c-alpha/bank2datev/Readme.md

 that the linked bank account's transactions will also be imported into MonKey Office, importing the "Lastschrift" transactions from the credit card would double up these transactions, resulting in double bookings in MonKey Office.
-Dropping them in `mm2datev`
+Dropping them in `mm2datev` avoids such double bookings.

 **The format of the generated data will depend on the format of the input data:**